Carouge, Schweiz/Suisse/Svizzera/Svizra - Things to Do in Carouge

 Insider Tips

-Visit during the annual Carouge Festival in late summer for live music, street performances, and special artisan demonstrations throughout the old town
+Visit during the annual Carouge Festival in September for street performances, open studios, and special cultural events throughout the district

-Many shops and galleries close on Mondays, so plan your artisan workshop visits for Tuesday through Saturday for the best selection
+Many artisan workshops close on Mondays, so plan your visit for Tuesday through Saturday for the full experience

 Explore Activities in Carouge